 <Mention Project Name with its release version if required.
 Say Project_MainRelease1.0>

 <Mention the objective of the project.
-Explain the purpose of the project and also mention the category of the end-users to whom the project is intended to.
-For Example: If the project is to serve service for Bank employees/Sales Person/Educational Institute etc., then it has to be clearly mentioned.
+Explain the purpose of the project and also mention the category of the end-users for whom the project is intended.
+For Example: If the project is to serve service for Bank employees/Sales Persons/Educational institutes etc., then it has to be clearly mentioned.
 Also, it should mention the reason for which that particular requirement has been chosen.>

 Revision History/Change Log

 <This should be in a tabular form with the below information: